Quabbin: Accidental Wilderness

 Eagles were reintroduced in the 1980’s, and they now join hawks circling overhead.
 Several loon pairs can be spotted on the lake, as Quabbin is one of the few water bodies in the state that provide enough privacy for rearing chicks.

-Quabbin appears in no less than 3 novels, 1 children’s book (by local author Jane Yolen), 1 movie, 1 song, 2 short stories (by a sci-fi/horror writer), 1 poem, and a roller derby team.
-(You can find their names here.)
+Quabbin appears in no less than 3 novels, one children’s book (by local author Jane Yolen), one movie, one song, two short stories (by a sci-fi/horror writer), several poems, and a roller derby team.
+(You can find their name here.)

 As one might expect, Quabbin has its share of ghosts.
 It also sports numerous cellar holes, and a golf club-house on top of an island that was once a Greenwich hilltop.